jozefg/blog/posts/2014-09-29-abstraction-existentials.markdown

 After all, we're not really thinking about modules as so much as hiding some details.
 That sounds like something our type system should be able to handle without having to rope in modules.
+By isolating the concept of abstraction in our type system, we might be able to more deeply understand and reason about code that uses abstract types.

 This is in fact quite possible, let's rephrase our definition of `Stack`